 - There are no limits on how many hours a week you can work if you are claiming UC. - Instead the amount you get will gradually reduce as you earn more.
-This means you wont lose all your benefits at once. - If you are assessed as having limited capability for work, you can earn a certain amount before your UC payments are affected.
-This is known as the work allowance. - If you earn more than the work allowance, your UC payments will gradually reduce as your pay increases. - The work allowance is the amount of money you're allowed to earn before your UC payment is affected.
+This means you wont lose all your benefits at once.
+Unlike JSA or ESA your payment won't stop just because you work more than 16 hours per week. - If you are assessed as having limited capability for work, you can earn a certain amount before your UC payments are affected.
+This is known as the work allowance. - If you earn more than the work allowance, your UC payments will gradually reduce as your pay in- - The work allowance is the amount of money you're allowed to earn before your UC payment is affected.